tutek1/DTLabs/02_Player/lab02.md

     rotation.y = lerp_angle(rotation.y, angle, rotation_speed * delta)
 ```
 ### Forward Correct Movement
 Right now if you try to play the game, the player does rotate according to the direction they move.
-However, you might notice that the forward direction is always the`-Z-axis`.
+However, you might notice that the forward direction is always the **negative Z-axis**.
 To change this, so that `W` (and `S`) will always move the player forward in the direction they are facing, we need to have a look at the `_movement()` function again.

-Let's create a `Vector3` from the axes we saved from the input.
-We will do this in a way, that it will represent the direction we want to move in the coordinate space of the player.
+Let's create a `Vector3` from the axes we gathered from the input.
+We will do this in a way so it represents the direction we want the player to move in from the perspective of the player (their coordinate space).

 ```GDScript
 var direction : Vector3 = Vector3(x_axis, 0, -z_axis)
 ```

 Now we need to transform this `direction` based on how the player is rotated/scaled/sheered in the world.
-Luckily the `Node3D` class has just the thing for us and that is the **basis** of the node.
+Luckily the `Node3D` class has the solution and that is the **basis** of the node.

 > aside positive
-> If you don't remember, what a **basis** is from your linear algebra class.
-In short, it is a matrix, that represent the transformation from the Standard/Canonical Basis to our new basis (in this case the basis of the `Player` node).
+> If you don't remember what a **basis** is from your linear algebra class, it is a matrix, that represent the transformation from the Standard/Canonical Basis to another basis (in this case the basis of the `Player` node).

-If we multiply the **basis** with the the `direction` of movement it will be transformed in to the coordinate space of the player.
-This new transformed direction can be used to move the player forward (in relation to their rotation).
+If we multiply the **basis** with the `direction` of movement the `direction` will be transformed into the coordinate space of the player.
+This new transformed direction can be used to move the player forward (in relation to their transformation).
 Making these changes to our `_movement()` function looks like this:

 ```GDScript
 func _movement() -> void: